max-p-value/Foundations/constitution.md

 - **Be truth- and freedom-of-speech-oriented.**
   I’m doing science.
 The first principle is truth.
-  I will say what I believe is true not what is currently politically correct or unoffensive enough for the weakest.
+  I will say what I believe is true not what is currently politically correct or unoffensive enough for the most fragile.
   I will not punish people for truth or viewpoints.
   I protect speech and inquiry by default.